Maycon1993/Devices-docs/surface/surface-laptop-snapdragon-tech-specs.md

 21. Commercial only –requires Windows 11.
 22. Enclosure includes A Cover, C Bucket and D Cover.
 100% recycled aluminum alloy in A Cover and C Bucket.
 100% recycled rare earth metals in magnets.
 Based on validation performed by Underwriter Laboratories, Inc. using Environmental Claim Validation Procedure (ECVP) for Recycled Content, UL 2809-2, Second Edition, November 7, 2023.
 23. Computers that have earned the ENERGY STAR label are third-party certified to be energy efficient and use 25% - 40% less than conventional models by using the most efficient components and better managing energy use when idle.
 24. Refer to the EPEAT registry for current ratings.
-Ratings can vary by country, may change over time, and products are eventually archived
+Ratings can vary by country, may change over time, and products are eventually archived.
 25. **Consumer:** Replacement components available through online [Microsoft Store](https://www.microsoft.com/store/b/surface-repair-parts) and [iFixIt](https://www.ifixit.com/Parts?q=Surface) for out-of-warranty repair.
 Components can be replaced by individuals with the knowledge and experience to repair electronic devices following [Microsoft’s Service Guide.](https://www.microsoft.com/download/details.aspx?id=100440) Microsoft tools (sold separately) may also be required.
 Availability of replacement components and service options may vary by product, market, and over time.
 See [Self-repair information for your Surface device - Microsoft Support](https://support.microsoft.com/surface/self-repair-information-for-your-surface-device-56655149-c27a-432a-9936-bacd609a4b03).

 > [!CAUTION]